+We believe the breach occurred as a result of pressure by the Council and its Airport-owning company LLAL for faster growth.
 In 2014, Airport owners LLAL set up a financial incentivisation scheme to stimulate rapid growth at Luton Airport (see p16 of the London Luton Airport Ltd 2016 annual accounts).
+Yet the Council has a responsibility to ensure the planning conditions are respected – its Director of Planning is obliged to monitor the terms of the Section 106 Agreement.

-Departures are still held low for up to 16 miles because expansion has rushed, well ahead of airspace modernisation.
+Departures from Luton are still held low for up to 16 miles because of failure by the industry to modernise airspace: Luton flights are held low due to overflights from other London airports.
 Noise impact has increased year-on-year since 2013 because expansion has rushed, well ahead of fleet modernisation.
 Night flights have doubled from 8,000 to 16,000 in 5 years.

 As a result, the night noise contour planning condition has been breached since 2017, the airport operator LLAOL is trying to have the existing planning condition set aside, and Luton Borough Council has failed to take any enforcement action.